 1954 – Piet Hamberg was born in Winschoten in the Netherlands.
 He joined the reds as Academy Technical Manager in June 2007, staying in the role for two years.

 1986 – Ex-reserves custodian David Martin was born in Romford.
 The son of West Ham United centre-back Alvin signed from MK Dons for £250,000 in January 2006 and sat on the bench nineteen times without making a senior appearance, returning to Stadium:mk in May 2010.

 1980 – First-team physiotherapist Matt Konopinski was born in Leeds.
 He joined the club in February 2009 from Barnsley, moving on to the FA in October 2018.

 1990 - Jonathan Woodgate was born in Nunthorpe, Middlesbrough.
 He worked as a scout for the reds during the 2016/17 season.

 In comes Thommo

-1971 - Phil Thompson signed for the club from Kirkby Schools, the day after his seventeenth birthday.
+1971 - Phil Thompson signed as a professional, the day after his seventeenth birthday.
 He notched thirteen times in 477 games for the reds, many as skipper, as we won two European Cups, seven League titles, the UEFA Cup, FA Cup, UEFA Super Cup, two League Cups and five FA Charity Shields.
 He later had two separate spells on the backroom staff, under Kenny Dalglish, Graeme Souness and Gérard Houllier, and is now working in the media.

 1914 – Forward Jimmy Nicholl signed from Middlesbrough, bagging fourteen goals in 59 outings before moving on to Wishaw Thistle in 1915.
 He had featured in our FA Cup Final defeat to Burnley in April 1914.